 - Encourage creativity

-Learn more in Tips to Help Children Cope With Disasters from the NAEYC.
+Learn more in Supporting Children to Feel Safe and Secure after Disasters from the NAEYC.

 When faced with tragic events, art can help students and people of all ages begin to process, articulate and share their emotions.
 In addition, creating and sharing art may lessen the helplessness that such events can leave us with.
 Here are a few suggestions from the Flocabulary team about opening up your classroom for artistic expression in response to tragedy.